kiraio-moe/remove-unity-splash-screen/README.md

   ![Find globalgamemanagers file](./img/IMG_Android_Mono_IL2CPP_03.png "Find globalgamemanagers file")

-- **Do the same as in [PC (Mono) section](#pc-mono "PC (Mono) section")**.
+- **Do the same as in [PC, Mac, Linux Standalone (Mono) section](#pc-mac-linux-standalone-mono "PC, Mac, Linux Standalone (Mono) section")**.
 - After finish editing `globalgamemanagers`, go to APKToolGUI and re-compile the decompiled APK folder.

   ![Recompile APK](./img/IMG_Android_Mono_IL2CPP_04.png "Recompile APK")

 - DONE!
 - For those who have uploaded the game to the App Store (such as Google Play), make sure to sign your APK consistently.
 If not, when you update your game that is already installed on Android, an error `Signature is inconsistent with an existing application` will appear.

+  > Not fully tested!

   For new apps, it might be time for you to start signing APKs consistently.

   > You can generate a Keystore in Unity, go to `Project Settings > Publishing Settings > Manage Keystore` (Make sure you have switched to Android platform).